vectorgrp/sil-kit-adapters-generic-linux-io/gpio/README.md

 1
 ```

-The terminal output of the ForwardDevice and the SIL Kit Adapters GLIO will show that new value as well.
+The terminal output of the ForwardDevice and the GLIO Adapter will show that new value as well.

 ## Adding CANoe (17 SP3 or newer) as a participant
 Before you can connect CANoe to the SIL Kit network you should adapt the ``RegistryUri`` in ``./gpio/demos/SilKitConfig_CANoe.silkit.yaml`` to the IP address of your system where your sil-kit-registry is running.